 Drilling and Completion Fluids

 I hope you enjoy and benefit from the selected and highlighted papers.
-Other interesting papers are listed as suggested additional reading.
+There are other interesting papers on the recommended reading list.
 For further reading, the OnePetro online library has additional papers.

 This Month's Technical Papers